openstack-archive/tricircle/specs/ocata/local-neutron-plugin.rst

 ---------------------

-Two network types are supported currently in central plugin, which are local and shared vlan type.
+Two network types are supported currently in central plugin, which are local and vlan type.
 Before creating network based on information retrieved from central Neutron server, local plugin needs to adapt network type.
 For local type, local plugin creates the network without specifying the network type, so the default tenant network type is used.
-For shared vlan type, local plugin changes the network type parameter from "shared_vlan" to "vlan", but keeps the segmentation id and physical network parameter.
+For vlan type, local plugin keeps the network type, segmentation id and physical network parameter.

 We plan to support another two network types later.
 They are shared_vxlan and mixed network type.
 For shared_vxlan type, local plugin changes the network